Jozef Cieminski: Winona

 In 1932, Father Cieminski, now aged 65, replaced the late Father Pacholski as pastor of Saint Stanislaus Kostka in Winona.
-For the first time in his career as a priest, Father Cieminski had the enviable task of building upon an already rock solid foundation.
-Having succeeded in the most difficult positions that three separate Minnesota dioceses could find for him, he had no difficulty following in Father Pacholski's giant footsteps.
-Instead, he went on to become a beloved pastor and a respected figure in the Winona community, no doubt helped by the fact that he was Kashubian born and Winona raised, serving in the "Kashubian Capital of America."
-In 1943, his exemplary efforts were rewarded when Pope Pius XII raised him to the rank of Monsignor.
-In 1946, his retirement after fifty-one years in the priesthood was celebrated with an outpouring of gratitude of respect from his parishioners, his fellow priests, and the Winona community.
+For the first time in his career as a priest, Father Cieminski had the task of building upon an already existing foundation.
+He went on to become a respected figure in the Winona community,helped by the fact that he was Kashubian born and Winona raised, serving in the "Kashubian Capital of America."
+In 1943, his efforts were rewarded when Pope Pius XII raised him to the rank of Monsignor.
+In 1946, he retired after fifty-one years in the priesthood.

 Father Joseph F. Cieminski died in a Saint James, Minnesota, retirement facility on November 19, 1959.
 Over his ninety-two years he had experienced - and taken an integral part in - dramatic changes for both the Roman Catholic Church in Minnesota and the Kashubian community of the Upper Mississippi Valley.
 He lies buried in Winona, among other members of the Cieminski family, in Saint Mary's Cemetery.